otonashi-labs/aqua-flash-simple/README.md

 # Gas-Optimized Flash Loans on Aqua Protocol

-Production-ready flash loan implementations achieving **up to 47% gas savings** through direct Aqua integration, with both single-token and dual-token variants.
+Production-ready flash loan implementations using direct Aqua integration, with both single-token and dual-token variants optimized for minimal gas overhead.

 ## Overview

 This project implements flash loans using the 1inch Aqua protocol with a direct pull/push mechanism, avoiding the complexity and gas overhead of bytecode construction.
 The result is simple, auditable implementations that maintain full security guarantees while being significantly more efficient.

 **Key Achievements:**
-- **FlashLoan**: Single-token flash loans in **79,144 gas** (47% savings vs SwapVM)
+- **FlashLoan**: Single-token flash loans in **79,144 gas**
 - **DualFlashLoan**: Dual-token flash loans in **128,207 gas** (36% savings vs sequential)

 ## Motivation